Wancen0502/ReactNative-Notebook/README.md

-It is a notebook tracks my study roadmap of react native.
+It is a notebook tracks my study roadmap of React Native.